CANCER AID RESOURCE & EDUCATION, INC. (CARE)

 When an individual hears the words, “You have cancer” everything in their life comes to a roaring stop.
 Fear and anxiety take over and not only for the person with the diagnosis, but for their whole family.
 People handle this hard time differently, but most, after a period, start looking into what their options are and where their supports might be.

 That is where CARE comes in.
 We are not about cancer research or medical care – there are many fine organizations committed to research and medicine and they are doing incredible work.
 But, for the individual and family dealing right here, right now, with the reality of cancer, we offer “hands on” support. .
-CARE’s focus is to provide assistance to cancer patients and their families to help them cope with their cancer treatment by assisting them with non-medical expenses/basic living needs expenses while they are in active treatment for any type of cancer.
+CARE’s focus is to provide assistance to cancer patients who have recently been diagnosed with any type of cancer, within one year of a positive cancer diagnosis with a diagnostic biopsy.
+CARE assists cancer patients and their families to help them cope with their cancer treatment by assisting them with non-medical expenses/basic living needs expenses while they are in active treatment for any type of cancer.
 Active treatment usually may involve surgery and/or chemotherapy and/or radiation or a transplant.
-CARE’s Care and Support Program helps with gas cards to get to treatment, utilities, groceries and nutritional supplements, rent or mortgage, and lodging if needing travel for treatment, etc. so that the patient can concentrate on treatment and recovery.
+CARE’s Care and Support Program helps with gas cards to get to treatment, utilities, groceries and nutritional supplements, rent or mortgage, and lodging if needing travel for treatment, etc. so that the patient can concentrate on treatment, healing, recovery and survival.
 We can connect them to community resources and information.

 Almost all of us have been or will be touched by cancer in our lives.
 Someone we know and care about or even ourselves will hear those very hard words, “you have cancer”.
 Our goal at CARE is to be sure that no one has to struggle with the necessities of life during that time.
 Our goal at CARE is to ensure that while families are dealing with cancer they have dignity and as much strength and courage as we can help provide.